Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: The main result

 Moreover, $\eE(\textrm{pr}_1|_{\Pi_{\eta_M}(S)}) = 0$. \end{thm}

 We shall refer to this measure $\eta_M$ as the `Chowla-Sarnak-Veech measure', (or `CSV measure').
 W. Veech in \cite{VeechNotes2}, \cite{AV} addresses this measure as `Chowla measure'.
 Obviously, under $\eta_M$, the spectral measure of $\textrm{pr}_1$ is the Lebesgue measure.
-For the proof of our main result, we need also the following crucial computation which is essentially due to W. Veech \cite{VeechNotes2}.
+The following crucial computation is due to W. Veech \cite{VeechNotes2}.

-\begin{prop} For any invariant measure $\eta \in \mathcal{I}_S(\bmu)$, we have ${\textrm{pr}_1} \in {L^2(X_{\A_3}, \Pi(S),\eta)}^{\perp}$. \end{prop} \begin{proof}Let $f \in C(X_{\A_2})$ and put $F = f \circ s$.
+\begin{prop} For any invariant measure $\eta \in \mathcal{I}_S(\bmu)$, we have ${\textrm{pr}_1} \in {L^2(X_{\A_3}, \Pi(S),\eta)}^{\perp}$. \end{prop} \begin{proof} Let $f \in C(X_{\A_2})$ and put $F = f \circ s$.
 Let $\eta \in \mathcal{I}_S(\bmu)$.
 Then,

 But the space $\mathcal{S}=\big\{f \circ s, f \in C(X_{\A_2})\big\}$ is dense in $L^2(X_{\A_3},s^{-1}(\mathcal{B}(\A_3)),\eta)$.
 Therefore, ${\textrm{pr}_1} \in {L^2(X_{A_3}, \Pi(S),\eta)}^{\perp}$ and the proof is complete. \end{proof}